Cities in Spain

 • Lorca: the “City of the 100 shields” (Ciudad de los cien escudos) for its important heraldic heritage is an inland city famous for its castle, architecture and the Holy Week processions.
 It also has museums, churches and convents where traces of its past are preserved.
 To find out more about the local history and culture, read more about Lorca here.

-• Murcia: its origin dates back to the first millennia before Christ.
+• Murcia: the origin of the city dates back to the first millennia before Christ.
 It was an important silk producer and in its gastronomy there are delicious dishes that conquer even the most demanding palates.
-Read here to know more about the city of Murcia, which preserves the heart and bowels of the late King of Castile and Leon Alfonso X the Wise, in the main altar of the Cathedral.
+Read here to know more about Murcia, which preserves the heart and bowels of the late King of Castile and Leon Alfonso X the Wise, in the main altar of the Cathedral.

 Autonomous community of Navarre: